imidya/flask_angular/README.md

 flask_angular (Not Finish Yet!)
 =============

-A simple template for Python Flask framework and Angularjs
+A skeleton template for Python Flask framework and Angularjs